Garrett Trimble ’23 participated in the highly competitive Research Experience for Undergraduate (REU) progra...

 I found out about the interpretation opportunities through Professor Robin Ragan.
 She was the one that told me that the It Gets Better Project needed Spanish interpreters for their global summit.
 They specifically needed a volunteer who had experience with simultaneous interpreting and was LGBTQ+.

 When she told me about this opportunity, I immediately said yes.
 When I got the volunteer job, I asked Professor Ragan for her help, because this job required simultaneous interpreting, and we never went over it in-depth in SPAN 222—Medical Interpreting, as we mostly did consecutive interpretation.
+(Simultaneous interpreters interpret during live events in sync with lectures and talks, whereas consecutive interpreters hear information and then subsequently relay it to the client in their language.)
 So we would practice for an hour daily over the course of two weeks.

 What is it like to participate in this field?
 What do you do exactly?